hugo-porto/theme/README.md

 ## License

-This project is licensed under the terms of the MIT license.
+This project is licensed under the terms of the MPL 2.0 license.
 For more details, see the [LICENSE](LICENSE) file in the project root.